ionzero/vouchsafe/vouchsafe-specification.md

   the original vouch, followed by a new vouch for the same subject token.
   Alternatively, multiple vouches for the original token may coexist if they serve different purposes.
+* Vouch tokens may only vouch for other Vouchsafe tokens.
+Non-Vouchsafe tokens MUST be wrapped inside attestations and cannot appear as `sub` in vouch tokens.

 ### Example